 - 4.1 Sports Seasons - 4.1.1 The fall sports season shall begin on August 25 and end not later than December 1.
-Practice for any fall sport shall not begin earlier than August 25. - 4.1.1.1 The first three (3) days of football practice shall be primarily for the purpose of physical conditioning and shall be restricted to noncontact activities.
+Practice for any fall sport shall not begin earlier than August 25.

+- 4.1.1.1 The first three (3) days of football practice shall be primarily for the purpose of physical conditioning and shall be restricted to noncontact activities.
 Coaches may introduce offensive formations and defensive alignments, run plays on "air", practice noncontact phases of the kicking game, and teach noncontact positional skills.
 Protective equipment shall be restricted to helmets, mouth guards and shoes on the first day of practice.
 Shoulder pads may be added on the second and third day of practice.
 The use of dummies, hand shields, and sleds in contact drills is prohibited until the fourth day of practice.
-Blocking, tackling, and block protection drills which involve any contact between players are also prohibited until the fourth day of practice.

-- 4.1.1.2 No member school shall participate in spring football games nor shall a member school conduct football practice of any type outside of the regular fall sports season except when participating in the state tournament.
+Blocking, tackling, and block protection drills which involve any contact between players are also prohibited until the fourth day of practice. - 4.1.1.2 No member school shall participate in spring football games nor shall a member school conduct football practice of any type outside of the regular fall sports season except when participating in the state tournament.
 "Organized football" or "organized football practice" shall be defined as any type of sport which is organized to promote efficiency in any of the various aspects of football.
-Touch football, featuring blocking, tackling, ball handling, signaling, etc. shall be considered "organized football" and shall be illegal under the intent of this rule - 4.1.2 The winter sports season shall begin 21 days before the first Friday in December and end not later than March 1.
-Practice for any winter sport shall not begin earlier than 21 days before the first Friday in December - 4.1.3 The spring sports season shall begin on March 1 and end not later than the last school day.
+Touch football, featuring blocking, tackling, ball handling, signaling, etc. shall be considered "organized football" and shall be illegal under the intent of this rule. - 4.1.2 The winter sports season shall begin 21 days before the first Friday in December and end not later than March 1.
+Practice for any winter sport shall not begin earlier than 21 days before the first Friday in December. - 4.1.3 The spring sports season shall begin on March 1 and end not later than the last school day.
 Practice for any spring sport shall not begin earlier than March 1. - 4.1.4 A school which participates in a game prior to the first allowable date shall be required to forfeit the contest and be assessed a \$500.00 fine per each illegal contest.
-The school shall be referred to the DIAA Sportsmanship Committee for consideration of further action. - 4.1.45 A school which conducts practice prior to the first allowable date shall pay a \$500.00 fine per each illegal practice day and a school which participates in a game prior to the first allowable date shall be required to forfeit the contest and pay a \$500.00 fine.
-In both cases tThe school shall be referred to the DIAA Sportsmanship Committee for consideration of further action. - 4.1.56 No member school shall participate in a post season contest without the written approval of the Executive Director.
+The school shall be referred to the DIAA Sportsmanship Committee for consideration of further action. - 4.1.5 A school which conducts practice prior to the first allowable date shall pay a \$500.00 fine per each illegal practice day.
+The school shall be referred to the DIAA Sportsmanship Committee for consideration of further action. - 4.1.6 No mMember school shall participate in a post season contest without the written approval of the Executive Director.